sgfin/sgfin.github.io_old/_posts/2019-03-20-FAQ-On-Adversarial-Science-Paper.md

+### Isn't this unrealistic?
+I mean, would there ever be cases when someone *actually* uses adversarial examples?

+We got some really good and reasonable pushback on this point the first time around, and once again, I really appreciated it.
+(Partly) as a result, we've spent a lot more time the last few months thinking about the range of adversarial behavior in healthcare information exchange.
+We ended up shifting the focus a bit as a result.
+In any event, there's a whole spectrum of threat models at play here.

+Without rehashing the information about claims in the question just above this one too much, machine learning *is* being used pretty extensively *today* (and moreso every day, at increasing sophistication) to make first-pass approvals on claims.
+And while this seems like a purely financial/bureaucratic concern, this process does already have a major impact on healthcare -- at least in the U.S. -- *today*.
+[Here is an example](https://www.kevinmd.com/blog/2016/07/time-doctors-tell-insurance-companies-really-feel.html) of writing from a doctor that explains the level of frustration here, which is reflected of common experiences.
+What's more, there is something more subtle here; when I speak with clinicians, most of them feel like they get no formal feedback from what's happening under the hood at insurance so they don't have any real rhyme or reason for what combination of claims it is that's resulting in their denials.
+To boot, there are often many possible codes that could apply to any given procedure or diagnosis, and it's a bit of a black box for which will be likely to receive pushback and which will get you the most reimbursement.
+Currently, most hospitals use extensive teams of human billers to manually try to do this process, but companies for automated billing exist, and I have personally spoken to physicians that are hoping to seek more sophisticated software solutions to more explicitly optimize their billing to avoid these "hurdles."
+And since many insurance companies are already starting to use NLP on notes, that will open up a whole new layer of complexity in the process.
+In light of all this, I actually feel that the dynamics we describe in this paper are not unrealistic at all.

+Where we do get (explicitly) hypothetical is when it comes to things like adversarial attacks on imaging systems.
+I don't think these are that realistic today, because I can't find examples of insurance companies or regulators using computer vision algorithms for approvals yet.
+But in fairness, the first FDA approval for a CV algorithm just happened in 2018 and many more are on the way.
+Once CV is established as "legit" I think it's likely that we'll see them get more integrated into such decisions.
+But we aren't there yet.
+Of course, even when we do get there, the adversarial imaging threat model also requires users to feel comfortable sending in adversarial attacks but not just straight up lying and sending in fake images from other patients.
+But I think that there are technical and -- much more so -- legal and moral reasons why physicians/companies would hesitate to send in overtly fake images to a diagnostic algorithm at an insurance/regulatory body.
+In contrast, I think that many would be comfortable doing more subtle things like rotations/scalings or even just cherry-picking images that give them the best shot from the many images that are often acquired per patient.
+According to the recently published [Rules of the Game](https://arxiv.org/pdf/1807.06732.pdf), this type of behavior "counts" as adversarial attacks, and what's more doing it effectively could entail advanced software even if the modifications themselves are simple.
+In other words, I continue to think that robustness/adversarial attacks researchers should take healthcare seriously as an area of application.

 ### "Adversarial attacks" sounds scary.
 Do you think people will use these as tools to hurt people by hacking diagnostics, etc?

 While this is may be possible in certain circumstances in theory, I don't think it's particularly likely.
 By analogy, [pacemaker hacks](https://www.wired.com/story/pacemaker-hack-malware-black-hat/) have been around for more than a decade, but I don't see many people feeling motivated to execute them.